-She also told me that since she’s been big all her life, she wondered which journey was harder: going from unhealthy your antire life to healthy or healthy to unhealthy back to healthy.
+She also told me that because she’s been big all her life, she wondered which journey was harder: going from unhealthy your entire life to healthy or healthy to unhealthy back to healthy.

 I told her I wasn’t sure, but one thing was certain: no matter where the starting line is, a health transformation is not easy.